Cabinet of Karađorđe Petrović

 The cabinet of Đorđe Petrović, more commonly known as Karađorđe, was formed on 11 January 1811.
 It held office until 3 October 1813, when Karađorđe fled to the Austrian Empire after the defeat of Revolutionary Serbia in the First Serbian Uprising.
-It was succeeded by the second cabinet of Mladen Milovanović, which briefly acted in exile.
+The next government was the Ministerial Deliberation, which was formed in 1834.

 Timeline

 On 11 January 1811, Karađorđe entered the Assembly of Uprising Champions and removed Jakov Nenadović and his cabinet from power by proclaiming a constitutional act that would ensure him absolute military and political power.
-Soon after, the government recognized pledged to his "lawful heirs", while Karađorđe also adopted the title of a Supreme Leader (Вожд).
+Soon after, the government recognized Karađorđe as Serbia's hereditary leader and pledged allegiance to his "lawful heirs", while Karađorđe also adopted the title of a Supreme Leader (Вожд).
 Additionally, Karađorđe governed a highly centralized government.

 Karađorđe conducted radical restructuring of local governments, especially regarding the military.
 The areas that were once controlled by vojvodas were now fragmented into smaller military-administrative units which limited the power of vojvodas.
 His power was though kept in check by his cabinet and rivals.